Newton, Massachusetts: Television

 Residents of Newton have access to a state-of-the-art television studio and community media center, NewTV, located at 23 Needham Street in Newton Highlands.
 Newton is also home to NECN, a regional news network owned by NBC.

 Radio

 From 1968 to 2017, the studios and transmitter of WNTN AM-1550 were on Rumford Avenue in Auburndale.

 Infrastructure

 Hospital

 Newton-Wellesley Hospital is located at 2014 Washington Street in Newton.
 U.S. News & World Report ranks the hospital 13th best in the Boston metro area.

 Transportation

-Newton's proximity to Boston, along with its good public schools and safe and quiet neighborhoods, make it a very desirable community for those who commute to Boston or work in Newton's businesses and industries.